Emma Watson: UN Women Goodwill Ambassadorship and Feminism

-In March 2017, Watson received backlash for a Vanity Fair photo shoot in which one of the shots had her breasts partly visible; some in the news media accused her of hypocrisy.
-Bemused by the controversy, she argued that "feminism is not a stick with which to beat other women" but is instead about freedom, liberation and equality, adding, "I really don't know what my tits have to do with it."
-Watson has discussed her white privilege in feminist spaces; in an interview with British Vogue, she commented, "I saw 'white feminism' coming up again and again, and I was like, 'Hey, this is clearly something that I have to meaningfully engage with.
-I have to understand this better".
-She has written about intersectionality for Our Shared Shelf, discussing her self-reflection on "What are the ways I have benefited from being white?
-In what ways do I support and uphold a system that is structurally racist?"
 Watson is a founding member of Time's Up UK and coordinated its launch at the 71st British Academy Film Awards.
 Watson also assisted in the establishment of nationwide industry guidelines on bullying and harassment, implemented by the British Film Institute and British Academy of Film and Television Arts.
 She donated £1 million to Time's Up UK in February 2018 and later helped set up the organisation's Justice and Equality Fund in October, which donated to women's groups across the country.
 Marai Larasi, an activist on the issue of violence against women, was her guest to the 2018 Golden Globe Awards.